amruthkarun/insurance-fraud-detection/Veena_Fraud_Model/README.md

 **Best Model:**  Gradient Boosting Classifier
 **F1-Score:** 0.9050

+##  Fastapi Interface

+## Frontend of the FastAPI App

+The FastAPI application includes a **user-friendly web interface** built using **HTML** and **CSS**.
+The frontend allows users to input insurance claim details and view fraud prediction results in a visual dashboard.

+### Key Features

+- **HTML Forms**: Users can enter claim information
+- **CSS Styling**: Custom CSS is used to style the form and result display for a clean and responsive interface.

 ##  Database Setup

 Created a database named fruad_apidb and two tables are created on the database;